lucentroots/podgen-ai-podcast-generator/README.md

 ## 📄 License

-This project is open source and available for personal and commercial use.
+This project is for personal use only.

 ---